brtheo/blog/experimenting-with-Go-and-FS-routing.md

 }
 ```

-We first initialize an empty struct `Route`, let's make it more relevant so that it'll provide an easy and effective api to work with on the JS side.
+We first initialized an empty struct `Route`, let's make it more relevant so that it'll provide an easy and effective api to work with on the JS side.

 ```go
 type Route struct {